romanpauk/dingo/test/matrix/README.md

 - a stored type category produces no rows
 - a resolved type category produces no rows
 - a container produces no rows
+- an applicable feature / registration mode / container combination produces no rows
 - a filter rule is declared but never exercised

 Not every axis combination should exist.
-Completeness means every axis member and filter rule is represented by at least one valid generated row, and broad features such as concrete/interface resolution cover the common product of scope, stored type, resolved type, registration mode, and container.
+Completeness means every axis member and filter rule is represented by at least one valid generated row, and each applicable feature / registration mode / container combination has at least one valid generated row.